 Resources Outside Yale Law School

-Monday, November 4 for proposed travel over winter or spring recesses
+Monday, November 10 for proposed travel over winter recess

-Monday, February 17 for proposed travel over spring or summer recesses
+Monday, February 2 for proposed travel over spring recess

 The Streicker Fund for Student Research provides support for academic projects requiring international travel.
 Examples include field research, in-country interviews with relevant stakeholders, and archival research.
 Research trips are typically conducted during extended academic recesses (e.g., summer or winter break).
 Students should contact Sara Lulo, Director of International Programs, to discuss project proposals.